NeroReflex/Gishiki/README.md

 This framework was written with speed, security and simplicity in mind!
 Gishiki helps you creating in a very short amount of time web services and web applications which are both: maintainable and expandable.

 With Gishiki you can create any digital service that your new business activity may need, without permanently binding yourself to a single technology, program or 3rd party service.
 This is achieved by giving you the option of changing a service just by editing a configuration file.

-Using apache as webserver it is easy to deploy an application with user-friendly URLs, thanks to the routing engine included bundled with Gishiki, that supports both: regex routing and passive routing!

 ## Database
-Gishiki uses an ORM (Object-relational mapping) to help you interacting with your own databases.
+Gishiki uses an OHM to help you interacting with your own databases.

+Yes, that is not a misspell: Gishiki uses an OHM, not an ORM!
+OHM stands for "Object-hybrid mapper"!
+This OHM has been designed and written from scratch to be perfectly integrated within Gishiki!

-The provided ORM is built around the PHP ActiveRecord ORM, because it is designed to be extremely fast on query generation and execution.
+The OHM is designed to be as fast as possible, and maintain compatibility over differents database managers!

-With the Gishiki ORM you are free to decide whether to use the ActiveRecord component writing your own PHP classes or let Gishiki creating your documented PHP code for the table you describe.

-Gishiki can generate models out of a simple XML file, but it is planned to extend the code generation with the JSON and yaml formats.
+Gishiki is designed to provide an invisible abstraction layer over these database managers:

+   - SQLite
+   - MySQL and derivates
+   - Oracle
+   - PostgreSQL
+   - Microsoft SQL Server / Azure
+   - firebase
+   - MongoDB
+   - Cassandra

 ## Caching
-Gishiki gives you the ability of saving computational results into caching, saving time if the same computation,

-with the same input is required once again in the future.

-Cache is managed automatically by Gishiki for most common operations.
+Gishiki achieve better performance using its own cache engine where possible in order to increase your application performance!

 ## Logging
 Gishiki gives you the ability of logging what happens on your server.

 Gishiki automatically logs exceptions, but delivers you full-control over your logs, exposing a simple logging API.

 Gishiki uses UNIX syslog for all of its logging management, allowing you to do whatever you want with your log entries.

 ## Requirements